 - the ticket opened in the main working area

 - the current queue of the ticket

 - the current position of the ticket within the workflow

 - your permissions

-- if you are added as an additional engineer to the ticket

 Open the ticket in the main working area to display the workflow activities which you can carry out for this particular ticket in this moment.
-The available workflow activities are displayed on the left, in the Workflow activities box (1).
 Click a workflow activity to execute it.
 This will have one of the following effects:

-- The workflow activity is executed immediately.
-You see the next workflow activities according to the new position of the ticket in the business process. - An ACF (Activity Control Form) opens (2).
-You have to fill out the ACF before the workflow activity can be executed. - You see an info message that certain criteria are not fulfilled yet, e.g., you might have to fill out certain data fields or perform certain actions before you can execute a workflow activity. - In the following cases, no workflow activities are displayed: - The business process for this ticket is already completed, e.g., the ticket is closed. - The workflow activities at this point in the process depend on conditions which are not yet fulfilled. - You do not have the permissions needed to see the workflow activities at this point.
+- 1. The workflow activity is executed immediately.
+You see the next workflow activities according to the new position of the ticket in the business process. - 2.
+An ACF (Activity Control Form) opens.
+You have to fill out the ACF before the workflow activity can be executed. - 3.
+You see an info message that certain criteria are not fulfilled yet, e.g., you might have to fill out certain data fields or perform certain actions before you can execute a workflow activity. - In the following cases, no workflow activities are displayed: - The business process for this ticket is already completed, e.g., the ticket is closed. - The workflow activities at this point in the process depend on conditions which are not yet fulfilled. - You do not have the permissions needed to see the workflow activities at this point.